BertoGz/ReactQuery-Starwars/README.md

 ## Installation

-In the project directory, run npm install / yarn then npm/yarn start
+In the project directory, run "npm install" or "yarn" to install the project dependencies. to run: "npm start" or "yarn start"

 ## Summary